Global Existence and Vanishing Dispersion Limit of Strong/Classical Solutions to the One-dimensional Compressible

 where $\tilde{b}>1$ is a positive constant depending only on $\underline{V}, \overline{V}$. \end{Proposition}

-Then in order to prove Theorem 1.2, it suffices to derive the following: \begin{Proposition} [{\it A priori} estimates] Under the assumptions in Theorem 1.2, suppose that $(v(t,x),\\u(t,x))\in X_2(0,T;m,M)$ is a solution of the Cauchy problem (\ref{1.5})-(\ref{1.6}) defined in the strip $\Pi_T=[0,T]\times\mathbb{R}$ for some positive constants $m, M$, and $T$, and $(v(t,x),u(t,x))$ satisfy the following {\it a priori} assumption:
+Then in order to prove Theorem 1.2, it suffices to derive the following: \begin{Proposition} [{\it A priori} estimates] Assume that the conditions of Theorem 1.2 hold, and $(v(t,x), u\\(t,x))\in X_4(0,T;m,M)$ is a solution of the Cauchy problem (\ref{1.5})-(\ref{1.6}) defined in $\Pi_T=[0,T]\times\mathbb{R}$ for some positive constants $m, M$, and $T$.
+Moreover, $(v(t,x),u(t,x))$ satisfies the following {\it a priori} assumption:

 for some positive constant $N>1$.
-Then if $\varepsilon$ is sufficiently small such that $\varepsilon^2N^3<1$, it holds that
+Then if $\varepsilon$ is sufficiently small such that $\varepsilon^2M^{\gamma-1}N^4<1$, it holds that